ArkLiu/arkliu.github.io/README.md

 # Hi, I am Ark

-> The light at the end of the tunnel is just the light of an oncoming train
+> Do or do not.
+There is no try

-source: Robert Lowell
+source: Yoda

 ## About